 - Glass Cannon: Ninja and Sniper Exo specialize in powerful, precise attacks, but have crap defense.

 - Humongous Mecha: Your Exos.
+The robot army.
+Kinda the point of the game.

 - A Mech by Any Other Name: "Exos".